onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > This is what we speak, not in words taught us by human wisdom but in words taught by the Spirit, explaining spiritual realities with Spirit-taught words - **1 Corinthians 2:13**
 > The person without the Spirit does not accept the things that come from the Spirit of God but considers them foolishness, and cannot understand them because they are discerned only through the Spirit. - **1 Corinthians 2:14**

+#### He has fellowship
+> May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all. - **2 Corinthians 13:14**

 #### He gives wisdom
 > But they could not stand up against the wisdom the Spirit gave him as he spoke. - **Acts 6:10**